beechertrouble/modalBasic/README.md

 ## To Do
 - add translation to more places and make default text/arias more configurable
 - revisit hiding scrollbars in firefox ...
+- lower the specificity of the css ...